Railway Express Agency: REA Express and decline

 In February 1964, Greyhound Lines attempted to buy a majority ownership stake in Railway Express Agency, for $20 per share, for at least 50% of all shares, and to demonstrate their commitment to the offer, bought 500,000 unissued shares from a 1963 stock split.
 Some railroads objected to this effort, and initiated legal action, and eventually Greyhound withdrew their offer.
 Attempts to buy REA would continue through the rest of the 1960s.
 By 1969, arrangements were made to sell REA.
 Five existing REA corporate officers would buy out the shares at $1 per share, or around $2.5 million in total.
-In November, Tom Kole, formerly of Ryder Truck Lines, was brought to lead marketing.

-By then Railway Express Agency only received 10% of revenue from its rail operations, the remaining amounts came from trucking, 60% and air express, 40%.
+In November, Tom Kole, formerly of Ryder Truck Lines, was brought in to lead marketing for the company.
+By then Railway Express Agency only received 10% of revenue from its rail operations, the remaining amounts came from trucking (60%) and air express (40%).

-On 1 June 1970, the company adopted the new name REA Express, Inc., revealing a new image to distance itself from its railroad past and nearly everything that reminded of it.
+On 1 June 1970, the company adopted the new name REA Express, Inc., revealing a new image to distance itself from its railroad past.
 Newly delivered trucks were now a light gray with a blue arrow pointing diagonally upward.
-No green or red anywhere to be found in the new paint scheme.
-The iconic red diamond was revised to have the abbreviation "REX".
-Tom Kole, having only joined REA Express the previous year, had taken over as president and CEO of REA Express, Inc, dethroning Spenser D. Mosely, who'd led the buyout in 1969.
+The iconic red diamond was revised to show the abbreviation "REX".
+Tom Kole, having only joined REA Express the previous year, had taken over as president and CEO of REA Express, Inc from Spenser D. Mosely, who had led the buyout in 1969.

 In 1971, REA Express initiated a lawsuit against 160 railroads for $145 million over a number of issues.
 They also initiated a lawsuit against United Parcel Service, alleging that UPS had conspired for 60 years to monopolize the small parcels' market.
-The company also became involved with lawsuits with unions over the efforts to layoff large numbers of employees at once.
+The company also became involved with lawsuits with unions over efforts to layoff large numbers of employees at once.
 ICC data revealed that REA Express now only handled 1% of intercity small parcels traffic.
 During the railroad strike of October 1974, the first Altair 8800 microcomputer was lost.
 It had been shipped from Albuquerque to Popular Electronics magazine in New York via REA and never arrived.